hayeswise/iitc-addremovemarker/README.md

 _Open the Greasemonkey menu and choose "Manage user scripts".
 Now click the cog icon and choose "Check for updates".
 However, sometimes Greasemonkey fails to update all scripts.
 Check the date+time listed at the start of the description (e.g. "[jonatkins-2013-08-23-042102]") and if any have failed to update then manually download from the list below.
 Once updated, reload the Intel map and the new version will be active._

-# Known Issues
-* Sometimes the IITC map and the Planning and Portals tabs get out of sync.
-This may be due to computer memory limitations.